Aarun2/Quantum_Repo/pytket/Excel_Results/README.md

-This folder contains all the data collected by me after running the benchmarks for tket qubit mapping.

-This folder also contains a script to help convert data from jupyter notebook to excel data.
+This folder contains Tokyo_new and Rochester_new.
+These excel files contain all the data for those architectures. tket_size, tket_depth and tket_timing contains the extrapolated data from the files to generate useful graphs.